 During the campaign, Housing Central will review and provide analysis on the party platform and policies related to affordable housing, co-operatives and non-profit housing.
-Additionally, we will review and report on debates between the party leaders.
+Additionally, debates between the party leaders will be reviewed and reported on.

 Detailed information on housing and affordability